More and more Americans are deciding to buy their own propane tanks rather than leasing.

 Common Propane Tank Sizes

-Propane tanks are measured by their weight - how heavy the tank is when it is full.
+Propane tanks are measured by their weight—how heavy they are when full.
 The propane within a tank is measured in gallons.

-However, for tanks over 420 pounds, this rule changes, and propane tanks are measured strictly in the amount of propane they hold.
+However, this rule changes for tanks over 420 pounds; after that, propane tanks are measured strictly by the amount of propane they hold.

-Many people also want to know the actual dimension in feet and inches of propane tanks.
-So, let’s take a look at common sizes and their dimensions.
+Many people also want to know the actual propane tank dimensions in feet and inches So, let’s take a look at common sizes and their dimensions.

 20 lb propane tank